Managing Users

 You choose which table holds portal logins—often something like Customers, Clients, or Staff—in Portal Settings → Permissions (users table and email/name field mapping).
 You can also ask the AI agent to configure it.

 That table's rows and fields are part of your app data.
-You work with the schema on Setup → Data: add fields, relations, and views the same as any other table.
-The Users tab in the top navigation does not replace the data grid—it's a dedicated view of portal activity for the table you selected as your users table.
+You work with the schema in Data (agents sidebar): add fields, relations, and views the same as any other table.
+The portal users view in Portal Settings → Usersdoes not replace the data grid—it's a dedicated screen for login activity and impersonation on the table you selected as your users table.

 To shape what appears on user profiles and which fields portal users can see or edit, see User Fields.

-Open the Users tab next to Portal, Admin, and Setup to see everyone in your chosen users table who can access the portal and—when they have signed in—login activity.
+Use the portal users view to see everyone in your chosen users table who can access the portal and—when they have signed in—login activity.
 If you use open sign up, new self-registered people appear here as they join.

 At the top you'll find the Login URL for sharing the portal.
-Each row can include a Log in as action (when the portal is Live) so you can open the portal as that user and verify permissions and pages.
+Each row includes a Log in as action so you can open the portal as that user and verify permissions and pages.

 See how people sign in